isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 * Your landlord may also be entitled to set off the security deposit against any damages that you might have to pay if you have breached your tenancy agreement.

-* If you have been unable to pay any rent that is due on or after 1 February 2020 due to COVID-19, and have served a Notification for Relief on your landlord, your landlord cannot enforce the contract for rent until after 19 November 2020.
-Please note that your landlord can still take legal action against you for the unpaid rent after 19 November 2020.
+* If you have been unable to pay any rent that is due on or after 1 February 2020 due to COVID-19, and have served a Notification for Relief on your landlord, your landlord cannot enforce the contract for rent until after <a href="#19Novnote">19 November 2020</a>.
+Please note that your landlord can still take legal action against you for the unpaid rent after <a href="#19Novnote">19 November 2020</a>.
 You may wish to consider applying for the [repayment scheme for rental arrears](../rental-relief-framework-for-SMEs#repay).

 **19. I was supposed to vacate the property by a certain date after 1 February 2020 (e.g. by 30 April 2020).
 However, I was unable to do so because of the safe distancing measures.
 Does the Act assist me?**